Madhur96/madhur96.github.io/gsoc19.md

 My this week's work for the mam tab can be seen with the commit message: [331af1f5](331af1f50c415e86b12a2d47928383e0863641ae)

 It is the final version of getting and setting MAM preferences in that tab.

+* ##### *2nd week*

+Since only two weeks are left now, my plan for the same would be:
+- To get the current version of !36 merged so that I can get feedback from people using it and can rectify any mistake if it is there.
+- Next, complete anything left with !37 and get it merged.
+- Once we have a working version of both of them, then I will work on other improvisations I have discussed with my mentor.
+- If time permits, then I will take the issue related to the grouping of messages (3289)